JPS-GER/JPS-ComfyUI-Workflows/README.md

 * On/Off switches for enabling/disabling generated images and/or upscaled versions.
 * Various options how to use "positive_g" and "positive_l" prompts.
 Among other options, separate use and automatic copying of the text prompt are possible if, for example, only one input has been filled in.
 * Easy selection of resolutions recommended for SDXL (aspect ratio between square and up to 21:9 / 9:21).
 * Switch between your own resolution and the resolution of the input image.
+If you use your own resolution, the input images will be cropped automatically if necessary.
 * Automatically adjust input images to the nearest recommended SDXL resolution.
 * 5 Generation Modes: TXT2IMG, IMG2IMG, ControlNet Canny, ControlNet Depth, Inpainting
 * Use the VAE included in your model or provide a separate VAE (switchable).